DRAFT Green Party of Los Angeles County, County Council Meeting Agenda, Friday, March 7, 20254

 Proposal (Feinstein): Items marked *below were published after the two week deadline and thereby need to be added to the agenda by a 2/3 vote

-4. Discussion: Treasurer's Report *
+4. Discussion: Treasurer's Report* (ten minutes)

 Sponsor/Presenter: Doug Barnett, Outgoing GPLAC Treasurer; Ajay Rai, GPLAC Co-Coordinator